Clarifying Your Teaching With Clear Communication

 As you scan the literature and websites for essential skills for employees, among the top skills is the ability to speak and write effectively.
 Research demonstrates that written language proficiency follows oral competencies.
 Would it benefit you to zero-in on developing a plan around speaking in complete sentences?
 To begin, get your Playbook out, identify some strategies that anyone could use in their classroom, and begin to model what that might look like.

 Staff meetings are a great place to set the stage to launch this practice.
 If you choose to embark on this mission, is it possible to stir up controversy if you expect staff and students to speak in complete sentences?
-In 2012, President Obama was close to being called an elitist because he insisted on using complete sentences every time he spoke publicly.

 Children develop the ability to communicate in complete sentences between the ages of two and three.
 Developmentally they are ready.
 But in today’s hectic home life, and in our ever-increasing “texting” generation, many of our students are working from a deficit when it comes to their ability or their tendency to communicate verbally and construct complete sentences.